Follow This Old House online:

 Do I Need To Replace My Window Glass?

-If you have damaged window glass, it’s likely only a matter of time before you experience draftiness, moisture leaks, or even structural damage.
-Whether you can simply replace the glass depends on the extent of the damage.
-In severe cases, you may need to replace the entire window.
+If your window glass is damaged, it’s often only a matter of time before you experience drafts, moisture intrusion, or further deterioration.
+Whether you can replace just the glass depends on the type of window and the extent of the damage.

 Your overall project cost is primarily determined by window style, glass type, window size, number of panes, and labor prices.